MauroTheB/projects-preview/README.md

                                         never falls off the plane it rests on

 - **Tide Walker**: [Watch on Google Drive](https://drive.google.com/file/d/1n31xoqyCNswaqyIzV96ZRgyxjISxT7HT/view?usp=drive_link)
-  - *Description*: University project: Implement intelligence for an agent to navigate a hilly terrain generated with Perlin noise, ensuring it avoids being submerged by a tide that rises and falls, making some areas underwater
+  - *Description*: University project - Implement intelligence for an agent to navigate a hilly terrain generated with Perlin noise, ensuring it avoids being submerged by a tide that rises and falls, making some areas underwater